-The Early Childhood Education (EDEC) program provides students with a supportive yet rigorous environment, in which they develop the perspectives, knowledge, and skills to work effectively with families, co-professionals, and children from birth to grade 3, in a variety of classroom and community-based settings.
+The Early Childhood Education (EDEC) program provides students with a supportive yet rigorous environment, in which they develop the perspectives, knowledge, and skills to work effectively with families, co-professionals, and children from birth to grade 3, in diverse, inclusive classroom and community-based settings.

-The program involves substantial field-based experiences and makes significant use of diverse community-based practicum sites.
+The program involves substantial field-based experiences and emphasizes high impact practices, such as experiential learning.
 Graduates of the program, who successfully complete all requirements, are eligible for recommendation for initial teacher licensure and an endorsement to work with children Birth - Grade 3.
 Coursework is designed to promote students' abilities to:

-- Support the learning and development of each and every child within natural environments and inclusive settings;
+- Support the learning and development of each and every child within natural and inclusive environments;

-- Offer instructional practices that are guided by and responsive to children and families, supported by meaningful assessment, and linked to developmentally and/or individually appropriate curricula; and
+- Offer instructional practices that are guided by and responsive to children and families, supported by meaningful assessment, backed by evidence, and linked to developmentally and/or individually appropriate curricula;

 - Foster collaborative and authentic relationships with children, family members, peers of the same discipline, and colleagues across disciplines; and

-EDEC students complete both a sequence of professional courses related to early childhood as well as a content concentration focusing on the disciplines of English language arts, mathematics, science, social studies, and creative arts/movement.
+EDEC students complete both a sequence of professional courses related to early childhood as well as a content concentration focusing on the disciplines of language arts, mathematics, science, social studies, and creative arts/movement.

 The course of study consists of a minimum of 120 credits.

 |EDSP 1050||Iss Aff Persons W/Disabil||3|

 |ECSP 2100||Indiv Prac for Inclusion||3|